CBA Officers & Board of Managers 2019-2020

-Mr. Ruiz earned his bachelor’s degree in economics from the University of Illinois at Urbana-Champaign, and his J.D. from The University of Chicago Law School, where he served as an editor of the University of Chicago Law School Roundtable.
+Jesse received his J.D. from The University of Chicago Law School, where he served as an editor of the University of Chicago Law School Roundtable, and studied under then-professors Barack Obama and Elena Kagan.
+He received his Bachelor of Arts in economics from the University of Illinois at Urbana-Champaign.

 Maryam Ahmad is the Chief of the Juvenile Justice Bureau for the Cook County State’s Attorney’s Office and a former Cook County Circuit Court Judge, Cook County Assistant Public Defender, and senior academic administrator for several universities.
 Ms. Ahmad began her professional career in higher education, serving as Assistant Director of Admissions at Bucknell University; Director of Minority Recruitment at Yale University; Assistant Dean of Multicultural Affairs and Affirmative Action at the School of the Art Institute of Chicago, and Special Assistant to the President on Diversity at DePaul University.